 5 Steps in Paying the College Tuition Bill

 For students and parents, the bill for college tuition may have arrived or will be arriving shortly.
-Before paying the tuition bill, you must review the invoice carefully and ensure all the items listed are correct.
+Before paying the tuition bill, review the invoice carefully to ensure all items listed are correct.
 As the cost and student debt continue to rise, we want to give families a procedure to minimize their costs before making the first payment.

 These bills have gotten confusing over the past few years.
-Many colleges have created a la carte pricing based on academic major selections and housing options.
-Most colleges have various fees that appear, so take the time to review the invoice before you begin payments or sign your loan documents.
+Many colleges have created à la carte pricing based on academic major selections and housing options.
+Most colleges have various fees that appear; therefore, take the time to review the invoice before making payments or signing your loan document.
+This year’s payment strategy differs significantly from prior years due to the changes introduced by the One Big Beautiful Bill Act (OBBBA).
+A more detailed discussion of the 2025-26 payment steps is presented in the article “Paying Your College Bill is Different Due to New Laws.”
+Reading both will improve your outcome and payment strategy.

 Here are 5 Top Steps that We Recommend: